Deepanshu0301/HPPP---Autumn---2022/README.md

 To Run:

-Compile using gcc:
+1.Compile using gcc:
 $ gcc ./src/simulation.c -lm -fopenmp

-Execute as:
+2.Execute as:
 ./a.out or .\a.exe